Getting a hatchling Ball Python is fun and exciting, but figuring out what size mouse to feed it can be hard.

 - You should feed mice that are roughly the same girth as the thickest part of your Ball Python.

 - If feeding multiple mice to a larger individual, you should use the weight-percentage calculation.
 For snakes under 18 months old, meals should equal 8-10% of their body weight.
-For adults they should eat meals that are 6-7% of their body weight.
+Adults should eat meals that are 6-7% of their body weight.

 Feeding Mice To Ball Pythons

 It is safe to feed Ball Pythons mice, but you should be careful offering them too frequently, especially to adults.
 Mice are perfect for hatchlings and juveniles that need smaller meals and are growing quickly.
 In fact, for a brand-new juvenile, it is best to feed a few hopper mice for the first meal.